allanrizza/allanrizza/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Pumpkin Tech.
+- 🌱 I’m currently learning Data Structures and Algorithms in Java and Calculus.

 <!--
 **allanrizza/allanrizza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.